Commitment to open science

-To support research staff, the Publications & Open Access Department of the Sorbonne University Library answers questions relating to the publication of their work, its open access dissemination, and offers training and awareness-raising activities on the issues, tools and best open science practices.
+To support research staff, the Sorbonne University Library answers questions relating to the publication of their work and its open access dissemination.
+It also offers training and awareness-raising activities on the issues, tools and best open science practices.

-The Sorbonne University Charter on open access to publications provides the following:
+The Sorbonne University Policy on open access provides the following:

 The research staff and doctoral students of Sorbonne University commit to:

-Download the open access policy document, voted at the Research Commission of the Academic Council on 28 March 2019
+Download the open access policy document, voted in the Research Commission of the Academic Council on 28 March 2019

 Since its creation, the Sorbonne University Alliance has chosen to be fully involved in the open science movement, allowing access to knowledge for all.
 With this in mind, it is committed to opening up the results of the research produced within its institutions and promoting their dissemination, in order to share with citizens the fruits of their contribution to public research and to develop a trustworthy science.